World Championship of Chess Composition

 Composers wishing to participate in any given section are expected to submit at most six of their compositions, published in the relevant three-year period and fulfilling the requirements of the section.
 The problems submitted are then evaluated by a commission of three Judges, and the best four of them count for the final result in the section.
 (More on rules is at the official PCCC page.)

 Three championships have been held up to 2006 for the relevant three-year periods: 1998–2000, 2001–2003 and 2004–2006.
-The most successful composer so far is Mikhail Marandyuk of Ukraine, who won ten gold medals and two silver medals.
+The most successful composer so far is Mikhail Marandyuk of Ukraine, who won ten gold medals and three silver medals.